srttk/PHP-MVC-Boilerplate/README.md

 Disclaimer: This is a framework for experimental/educational purposes only and is not intended for production use.
-There are many professional, community led frameworks out there.
+There are many professional, popular, community-led frameworks out there.
-CakePHP being one.